 Or if the site allows it, just keep a free profile; then pay a month’s subscription when an interesting job comes up that you want to apply for.

 Being represented by a talent agent could get you into more audition rooms.

-Our article Acting Agencies: Which One Is Right For You? includes an index of our UK acting agency summaries.
 We spent weeks reviewing hundreds of talent agencies to help narrow down your most relevant opportunities.